Issues, insights, icons and what's on the itinerary this week

 As local music makers go, they didn’t come any more beloved (or busier) than Willie Thomas Summerville, who played tuba with the Marching Illini, led a choral performance at the Vatican and directed Urbana High’s choir at the famed Carnegie Hall.

-The choirmaster at St. Luke CME for more than 50 years, Mr. Summerville taught music in both C-U school districts and worked for the UI’s Department of African-American Studies until his death in 2017.
+The choirmaster at St. Luke CME for more than 50 years and choir director/deacon at Canaan Baptist for 39, Mr. Summerville taught music in both C-U school districts and worked for the UI’s Department of African-American Studies until his death in 2017.

 Shandra Summerville lists three lessons she learned from growing up as the daughter of Willie and Valerian Summerville: